zdharma-continuum/zinit-annex-bin-gem-node/README.md

   libyaml = True
 ```

-In this case, the name of the binary program provided by the pip package is different from its name,; the second form
+In this case, the name of the binary program provided by the pip package is different from its name, the second form
 with the `b <- a -> c` syntax has been used.

 ### fmod<a name="fmod"></a>